About Natural Resources SA Arid Lands

 Managing natural resources in the region

-Maintaining the soils, native vegetation and native wildlife in the SAAL region is critical to the sustainability of our industries and communities.
-Unlike agricultural regions further south, healthy native vegetation is critical to our pastoral industry, providing valuable fodder for fattening cattle and sheep.
+Maintaining the soils, native vegetation and native wildlife in the SAAL region is critical to the sustainability of the region’s industries and communities.
+Unlike agricultural regions further south, healthy native vegetation is critical to the pastoral industry, providing valuable fodder for fattening cattle and sheep.

-The environment is also strongly linked to the region’s culture and history; for its many occupants, our heritage and stories are strongly connected to country.
+The environment is also strongly linked to the region’s culture and history; for its many occupants, their heritage and stories are strongly connected to country.